aditya9211/Blur-and-Clear-Classification/README.md

 # Quick Start
-`Need the Images that are clear in separate folder and one with blurred in other folder.`
+`Need the Images that are clear in the separate folder and one with blurred in another folder.`
 ```ruby

 # Clone the repo